spalato/Mbo.jl/README.md

 ```

 The
-`TimeGrid` object to defines the domain of calculation.
+`TimeGrid` object defines the domain of calculation.
 By default, the
 calculation is performed automatically for all points of the grid and
 for all paths.
 ```julia